MaxiDonkey/DelphiHuggingFace/README.md

 # Exploration Journey

 This part of this document is designed to reflect the path I took while uncovering the features and possibilities of `Hugging Face Hub APIs`.
-Rather than presenting a rigid tutorial, I chose to structure it as an 'Exploration Journey' to capture the iterative, curious, and hands-on process of discovery.
+Rather than presenting a rigid tutorial, I chose to structure it as an **Exploration Journey** to capture the iterative, curious, and hands-on process of discovery.
 Each step builds on the previous one, showcasing not only what I found but how I approached and learned from the API ecosystem."

 ## Initialization